thekodeking/java-verse/JavaBasic/GreetUser/README.md

               greet(args[0]); // calls greet("") method
           }
           else { // if user didn't give any commandline arguments ...
-              System.out.print( "Enter your Name:" ); // Prints the text: Enter your Name Scanner scan = new Scanner ( System.in ); // scan is an object of Scanner String name = scan.nextLine (); // name gets the user input
+              System.out.print( "Enter your Name: " ); // Prints the text: Enter your Name
+              Scanner scan = new Scanner ( System.in ); // scan is an object of Scanner
+              String name = scan.nextLine (); // name gets the user input
               scan.close (); // closes the "System.in" input stream